How to Raise Pool pH When it is Low

 5. Retest the water

-Make sure you run the pool pump and wait a few hours for the chemicals to thoroughly mix and do their job.
-Then retest the water and if the pH levels are still low then carry out the procedure again.
+Make sure you run the pool pump and wait a few hours for the chemicals to mix and do their job thoroughly.
+Then, retest the water, and if the pH levels are still low, repeat the procedure.

 What is the difference between baking soda and soda ash?